 Witness Wildlife in Bali Zoo

-Bali is always be a family-friendly destination from sports activity to jungle treks everything is there to entertain you and your kids.
+Bali is always a family-friendly destination from sports activity to jungle treks everything is there to entertain you and your kids.
 But if you love that cute, wild and naughty animal then one place in Bali is perfect for you – Bali Zoo, Gianyar.

 Spread more than 3.5 hectares, the Bali Zoo allows you to witness the wildlife of animals more than 70 species and 500 Indonesian endemic animals include free-roaming deer, Africans Lion, Saltwater Crocodile, Gharial Crocodile, Wild Boar and exotic species of Birds like Moluccan Cockatoo, Bali Myna etc.